fabbio00/MasterThesis-MetabolicFluxPrediction/README.md

 - `abstract.pdf`: One-page summary of the thesis
 - `summary.pdf`: A more detailed overview
-- `slides.pdf`: Thesis defense slides
+- `slides.pdf`: Thesis defense slides with results images

 ## 🚧 Note